ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 .. literalinclude:: fs/link-exec-timedep.out
    :language: text

-The ``--target-dir`` option is optional when all linkname paths are absolute, and will never be applied to absolute linkname paths.
+The ``--target-dir`` option need not be specified when all linkname paths are absolute, and will never be applied to absolute linkname paths.
 If any linkname paths are relative, however, it is an error not to provide a target directory:

 .. literalinclude:: fs/link-config.yaml
    :language: yaml